matthew-dong-dev/ICS-research/dev-notes/data-action-items.md

     - bash env file is unused
     - NEED `hashed` directory in UCBDATA
 1. why does /research/UCBD2/pipeline-test still exist in env.json? bc env.json hasn't been updated from running master
 1. Double check that models retrain still runs on the hashed data in UCBD2/edw_data/hashed?
+No, will definitely work because they're the same files
 1. Running pipeline should retrain all the models and write all the files service needs to /models
     - need to copy over env.json & relaunch service?
 Yes
 1. Checking update-pipeline runs without error, run from your own directory & reserve /askoski for master?
 Yes